-Vertical garden may seem like a fad, but it is popular for good reason.
+Vertical gardens may seem like a fad, but it is popular for good reason.
 Even when you have a good sized garden space to use, there are great benefits to growing your veggies off the ground.
 We’ve found that squash in particular does much better when it’s up off the ground.
 No rotten spots for us, please!

 Learn more about the benefits of Vertical Garden in the book Vertical Vegetable Gardening by Chris McLaughlin.